 But — and I keep coming back to this — what if coordination just got cheap?

-Small examples, obviously.
+Small examples.
 But five years ago none of this existed.
 The cost of getting large groups of people to agree on complicated things is collapsing.
 So why hasn’t anyone assembled the detailed positive scenario?
 Not because it’s impossible.
-Because it requires coordinating an insane number of moving parts — more than any previous generation could handle.
+Because it requires coordinating an insane number of moving parts, more than any previous generation could handle.

 We might be the first that can.

 You can’t run a new operating system if everyone’s staring at the old scoreboard.
 If GDP is your only metric, cheaper services look like shrinking output.
-That’s collapse by definition — even if lives are getting better.
+A world where AI tutors replace expensive ones, where community care replaces institutional care, where local energy replaces imported fuel.
+That’s GDP contraction by definition, even if actual lives are getting dramatically better.

-Over 50 cities are running Doughnut Economics dashboards.
+Over 50 cities are now running Doughnut Economics dashboards, measuring whether people have enough without overshooting what the planet can handle.
 Amsterdam has measurably cut CO2 with one.
 New Zealand’s treasury is legally required to report against wellbeing indicators.
 Scotland’s tracking 81 different measures of how the country’s actually doing.

-If your scoreboard includes health, education, environment, and connection, then a world where AI makes essential services nearly free doesn’t look like collapse.
-It looks like the goal.
+If your scoreboard includes health, education, environment, connection, and access to opportunity, then a world where AI makes essential services nearly free doesn’t look like collapse.
+It looks like abundance.

 Citrini is right that the current system can’t absorb what’s coming.
 But the current system was already failing.
 The polycrisis didn’t start with AI and it won’t end by protecting the status quo.